JoshuaW03628/Repository-1/_posts/2023-01-17-PBL-database.md

 ---
 keywords: fastai
 description: The project-based learning objective is to create a purposeful backend, something that can't be done in frontend via JavaScript.
-A database and storing persistent data is a primary focus of most backend systems.
-An SQLite Database using the Python SQLAlchemy framework will be the outcome of this lesson.
-As students learn databases using SQLAlchemy, they will also learn about Object-oriented programming in Python.
 title: Database/Model, Backend, OOP, Python
 badges: false
 toc: true